Yash (actor): Film debut and breakthrough (2008–2012)

-Further success and stardom (2013–2017)
+Established actor (2013–2017)

 Yash first appeared on-screen in 2013 in the Kannada-Tamil bilingual Chandra, with a cameo appearance in the song "Tasse Otthu" (Kannada)/"Raaja Raajan" (Tamil).
 He then starred in Googly, a college romance directed by Pavan Wadeyar, playing Sharath, a misogynist university student who dates Swathi (played by Kriti Kharbanda), but breaks up with her after being convinced that she is cheating on him.
 Years later, he becomes a successful businessman and encounters her.
 Intent on moving away from village-centric roles as in Kirataka and Drama, Yash saw Googly as a means to reinvent himself and adopted a different hairstyle for a "young and charming look".
 The film performed well and was one of the year's highest-grossing Kannada films.
 The Times of India noted that the success of Googly contributed to Yash's increasing stardom and put him on the path to becoming one of the leading stars of the industry.
 A critic writing for the newspaper found that Wadeyar "infused life into the story with excellent making" and granted "full marks" to Yash, highlighting his performance in the "sentimental sequences".
 Googly was followed by a series of hero-centric films whose primary selling point was Yash's screen presence, establishing him as a "mass hero".
 His final release of the year was Guru Deshpande's comedy-drama Raja Huli, a remake of the Tamil-language Sundarapandian (2012), which emerged to be a commercial success.
-Shyam Prasad S. of Bangalore Mirror called the film "a perfect blend of entertainment and drama" and noted, "Despite a hero-glorifying title, the film is not an action adventure."
+Shyam Prasad S. of Bangalore Mirror called the film "a perfect blend of entertainment and drama" and noted, "Despite a hero-glorifying title, the film is not an action-adventure."

-In 2014, he starred in Gajakesari, which was directed by Krishna, and became commercially successful at the box office.
-A critic for Sify found it to carry "a neatly sketched story and a well executed script with good visuals" and appreciated his performance, suggesting that "nobody could have done this better than him."
+In 2014, he starred in Gajakesari, which was directed by Krishna and became commercially successful at the box office.
+A critic for Sify found it to carry "a neatly sketched story and a well-executed script with good visuals" and appreciated his performance, suggesting that "nobody could have done this better than him."

 His next film Mr. and Mrs. Ramachari opposite Radhika Pandit had its theatrical release on 25 December 2014, and opened to positive reviews and collected an estimated ₹50 crore, and went on to become one of the highest grossing Kannada cinema.

 In 2015, he acted in Masterpiece, which emerged as a commercial hit at the box office.
 Archana Nathan of The Hindu disliked the film for its contrived parallel of the main character with Bhagat Singh and wrote of Yash, "His dialogue delivery is high-pitched and monotonous as is his acting."
 In 2016, he starred in Santhu Straight Forward which performed fairly well at the box office by collecting ₹30 crore.